 Eating protein is great, but spreading it out among your meals is even better.
 Since protein can help you feel more satisfied, getting some in at breakfast and throughout the day may prevent you from overdoing it at meals.

 This is especially true when it comes to snacks.
 Just because it’s not a full meal doesn’t mean you should skimp on protein.
-A small 2014 study found that people who ate a daily snack rich in whey protein ate less throughout the day than those whose snacks were lower in protein.
+Several studies have shown that snacking on high protein foods like Greek yogurt may help reduce hunger and lead to reduced calorie intake later in the day.

-Intermittent fasting (IF) is having a moment, and it could be a good option for you.
-Research has shown that short-term fasting or intermittent energy restriction is more effective at promoting weight loss than continuous energy restriction and may have less detrimental effects on your metabolism.
+Some research has shown that short-term fasting or intermittent energy restriction is more effective at promoting weight loss than continuous energy restriction and may have less detrimental effects on your metabolism.
+However, more recent research suggests that intermittent fasting (IF) is similar to continuous energy restriction in terms of promoting weight loss.
+Either way, it’s clear that IF can be an effective tool for weight loss for some people.

 - have diabetes